No-Cash-7970/duckySigner/docs/decisions/20231231-build-algorand-desktop-wallet-from-scratch.md

 Chose to build a desktop wallet from scratch, because if built correctly, the desktop wallet from scratch would be the most secure and possibly longest-lasting solution while giving the developer a chance to build something that is not a website.
 However, some of KMD's designs can be used as a guide for building a desktop wallet from scratch.

+**Confidence**: (2026-01-14) Medium-High.
+So far, the architecture and design ideas for the desktop app has been holding up with some tweaks here and there.
+More testing of dApp connect mechanism is needed.
+Desktop app also needs to be tested on different operating systems.

-**Confidence:** Medium.
+~~**Confidence:** Medium.
 Building a desktop wallet should be feasible with a reasonable amount of time and effort.
-However, despite there being some architecture design ideas to achieve the goals for the desktop app, it is unclear if those design ideas will pan out.
+However, despite there being some architecture design ideas to achieve the goals for the desktop app, it is unclear if those design ideas will pan out.~~

 ## Pros and Cons of the Options